-Voiced by: Tim CurryFeatured in Scooby-Doo! and the Goblin King
+Voiced by: Tim CurryFeatured in Scooby-Doo! and the Goblin King.

 Fairy Princess Willow

 Voiced by: Hayden PanettiereA fairy princess featured in Scooby-Doo! and the Goblin King.
 She's the Goblin King's daughter.

-- Dumb Blonde: While there's really not enough information to justify this, she was messing with the amazing Krudsky, and eventually got caught, leading to his rise to power and the almost downfall of the world being entirely her fault.
+- Dumb Blonde: While there's really not enough information to justify this, she was messing with the amazing Krudsky, and eventually got caught, leading to his rise to power and the near-downfall of the world.

-Glob and Glum
+Glob & Glum

-Voiced by: James Belushi (Glob), Larry Joe Campbell (Glum)Two of the Goblin Kings faithful, yet bumbling shadow goblin minions, featured in Scooby-Doo! and the Goblin King
+Voiced by: James Belushi (Glob), Larry Joe Campbell (Glum)Two of the Goblin King's faithful, yet bumbling shadow goblin minions, featured in Scooby-Doo! and the Goblin King.

 Scooby-Doo!
 Abracadabra Doo!

 Voiced by: Danica McKellarVelma's sister who attends the Whirlen Merlin Magic academy, seen only in Scooby-Doo!
-Abracadabra-Doo
+Abracadabra-Doo.

-- Adorkable: When she tries to get Shaggy to notice her
+- Adorkable: When she tries to get Shaggy to notice her.

-- Meganekko: Madelyn looks similar to her big sister and she wears bigger glasses!.
+- Meganekko: Madelyn looks similar to her big sister and she wears bigger glasses!

 - Sibling Yin-Yang: She is more extroverted, while Velma is more introverted.

-Scooby-Doo: Camp Scare
+Scooby-Doo!
+Camp Scare